eduardorvd/Dog-breed-classifier/README.md

 You should have installed Anaconda and Tensorflow in your local machine to follow the steps in this notebook.
 The code should run with no issues using Python versions 3.*.
 To run the step 5 in the notebook, you need to download the ResNet-50 bottleneck features in the link: https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogResnet50Data.npz

 ## Project Motivation<a name="motivation"></a>
 The goal of this project is to classify images of dogs according to their breed.
-Is is one of the possible projects to implement as the last project of the Data Scientist Nanodegree.
+Is is one of the possible projects to implement as the last project of the Data Scientist Nanodegree from Udacity.

 In this notebook, it was created an algorithm that could be used as part of a mobile or web app.
 The code will accept any user-supplied image as input.
 If a dog is detected in the image, it will provide an estimate of the dog's breed.
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.